Keto-Friendly Chocolate Fat Bombs Recipe

 The keto diet became popular when science demonstrated that our reliance on carbohydrates is not as healthy as was once thought.
 The premise is that we should revert back to the Paleolithic period where we ate diets rich in meats and nuts combined with what we gathered from plants.

-High-carbohydrate foods were not readily available to us then but when agriculture came to be the norm and we abandoned the hunter/gatherer lifestyle, our consumption of carbs escalated and is thought to be the reason for the increase in obesity, heart disease and diabetes.
+High-carbohydrate foods were not readily available to us then but when agriculture came to be the norm and we abandoned the hunter/gatherer lifestyle, our consumption of carbs escalated.
+This is thought to be the reason for the increase in obesity, heart disease and diabetes.
 Our biology requires the healthy fats, and unfortunately "fats" in general have been demonized.

 Isn't Fat Consumption Unhealthy?

-Unfortunately, scientific studies and discoveries in the nutrition field trickle down very slowly into the public mainstream media, often with disastrous results. in the wake of the recommendation of low fat, higher carb diets diabetes, heart disease and cancer rates have increased exponentially!
+Unfortunately, scientific studies and discoveries in the nutrition field trickle down very slowly into the public mainstream media, often with disastrous results. in the wake of the recommendation for low fat and high carb diets - diabetes, heart disease and cancer rates have increased exponentially!

 What Should We Eat?